brundhaiitj/Seperation-of-Refrigirants-using-Amino-acid-based-ILs/README.md

 ### Introduction
 This repository presents a molecular simulation–based study aimed at evaluating the suitability of amino acid–based ionic liquids for refrigerant separation applications.

-The project focuses on understanding how refrigerants (R32, R125, and R134a) interact with ionic liquids formed using tri-n-butylphosphonium (TBP) and amino acid anions, supporting the development of energy-efficient and environmentally responsible separation technologies.
+The project focuses on understanding how refrigerants (R32, R125, and R134a) interact with ionic liquids formed using Tetrabutylphosphonium (TBP) and amino acid anions, supporting the development of energy-efficient and environmentally responsible separation technologies.

 ---